sudoAdarsh/CodeAlpha_Task_Automation/test.md

-# 1. Saiyaara
+# 1. The Ba***ds of Bollywood
-* **IMDb Rating:** 6.3/10
+* **IMDb Rating:** 7.6/10
-* **Type:** Movie
+* **Type:** Series
-* **Description:** Vaani and Krish will have to navigate life, their problems, their insecurities to hopefully realise that only love can be the answer to everything.
+* **Description:** An entertaining ride through the adventures of an ambitious outsider navigating the glitzy yet tricky world of Bollywood, with self-aware humor, cameos, and larger-than-life characters for a tongue-in-cheek take on Indian cinema.
-# 2. Mahavatar Narsimha
+# 2. Black Warrant
+* **IMDb Rating:** 7.9/10
+* **Type:** Series
+* **Description:** A newly appointed jailer at Tihar Prison confronts widespread corruption and injustice within its walls, forcing him to choose between maintaining the status quo or fighting for reform.
+# 3. Paatal Lok
+* **IMDb Rating:** 8.2/10
+* **Type:** Series
+* **Description:** Inspector Hathi Ram Chaudhary, the haggard, unlikely hero, investigates a high-profile murder case that leads him to remote corners of North-East India, where he battles powerful forces and personal tragedies in his pursuit of truth.
+# 4. Panchayat
+* **IMDb Rating:** 9.0/10
+* **Type:** Series
+* **Description:** A comedy-drama, which captures the journey of an engineering graduate Abhishek, who for lack of a better job option joins as secretary of a Panchayat office in a remote village of Uttar Pradesh.
+# 5. Mandala Murders
+* **IMDb Rating:** 6.5/10
+* **Type:** Series
+* **Description:** In a quaint mysterious town of Charandaspur, where fate, myth, and murder entwine, detectives Rea Thomas and Vikram Singh unravel a chilling conspiracy of ritualistic killings tied to a centuries-old secret society.
+# 6. Khauf
+* **IMDb Rating:** 7.4/10
+* **Type:** Series
+* **Description:** A young woman's hostel room in Delhi hides a history of violence.
+Haunted by her past, she battles inexplicable forces within the room's confines and beyond.
+# 7. Special OPS
 * **IMDb Rating:** 8.6/10
-* **Type:** Movie
-* **Description:** The demon Hiranyakashyap seeks revenge on Vishnu and declares himself a god.
-His son Prahlad remains devoted to Vishnu.
-Vishnu manifests as Narsimha to defeat the demon and restore balance.
-# 3. Chhaava
-* **IMDb Rating:** 7.3/10
-* **Type:** Movie
-* **Description:** After the death of his father, warrior-king Sambhaji Maharaj battles Mughal forces led by Aurangzeb to keep the Maratha Empire alive.
-# 4. Kantara: A Legend - Chapter 1
-* **IMDb Rating:** 8.3/10
-* **Type:** Movie
-* **Description:** Exploring the origins of Kaadubettu Shiva during the Kadamba dynasty era, it delves into the untamed wilderness and forgotten lore surrounding his past.
-# 5. Coolie
-* **IMDb Rating:** 6.0/10
-* **Type:** Movie
-* **Description:** Delves into a man's relentless quest for vengeance since youth, driven by righting past wrongs, shaping his very existence.
-Viewers experience the complexities of his tumultuous vendetta journey.
-# 6. Dragon
-* **IMDb Rating:** 7.8/10
-* **Type:** Movie
-* **Description:** After a devastating breakup, troubled student Ragavan abandons his studies and enters the dangerous world of financial fraud, pursuing wealth and power while becoming entangled in escalating deception.
-# 7. Sitaare Zameen Par
-* **IMDb Rating:** 6.9/10
-* **Type:** Movie
+* **Type:** Series
-* **Description:** After a DUI, an arrogant basketball coach must train Neurodivergent adults for community service.
-His initial prejudice fades as his players show him a new perspective on life.
+* **Description:** A relentless hero and a terror mastermind are engaged in a high-stakes race against time, as Himmat Singh and his team embark on a mission to end a 19-year-long manhunt.
-# 8. Deva
+# 8. Khakee: The Bengal Chapter
-* **IMDb Rating:** 6.6/10
+* **IMDb Rating:** 7.5/10
-* **Type:** Movie
+* **Type:** Series
-* **Description:** A brilliant yet rebellious police officer uncovers a web of deceit and betrayal while investigating a high-profile case.
+* **Description:** After a respected officer's death in early 2000s Bengal, IPS Arjun Maitra confronts powerful gangsters and corrupt politicians in his mission to bring law and order to a region gripped by crime and chaos.
-# 9. Raid 2
+# 9. The Family Man
-* **IMDb Rating:** 6.6/10
+* **IMDb Rating:** 8.7/10
-* **Type:** Movie
+* **Type:** Series
-* **Description:** In 1989 Rajasthan, IPS officer Patnaik raids a palace but fails.
-After requesting a bribe, he's transferred to Bhoj, where he investigates Dada Bhai, a respected local figure.
-Suspended after a failed raid, he uncovers hidden truths.
+* **Description:** A working man from the National Investigation Agency tries to protect the nation from terrorism, but he also needs to keep his family safe from his secret job.
-# 10. Lokah Chapter One: Chandra
+# 10. Criminal Justice: A Family Matter
 * **IMDb Rating:** 7.7/10
-* **Type:** Movie
+* **Type:** Series
-* **Description:** Chandra, a young woman, arrives in Bengaluru with a mission.
-Her neighbor, Sunny, sets out to unravel the mystery about her and they are on an unexpected adventure ride together.
+* **Description:** Attorney Madhav Mishra represents Raj Nagpal, discovered with murdered nurse Roshni Saluja after his child's party.
+As the trial unfolds, hidden facts emerge, questioning identities.